hsavoldy/GALiCA/README.md

-# midiCoder
+#GALiCA

-Live coding environment for working with MIDI controllers
+Create highly flexible sequencer objects and modify them with a MIDI controller!